sysadmin-info/sysadmin.info.pl/content/en/blog/innovations-in-ai.md

 ---
-title: "Innovations in A.I. supercomputer Fugaku, chatGPT & Japaneese.
-Mojo language faster than Python"
+title: Innovations in A.I. supercomputer Fugaku, chatGPT & Japaneese.
+Mojo language faster than Python
 date: 2023-05-29T17:00:00+00:00
-description: "In this video I presented information about Fugaku Supercomputer and Japaneese  language in chatGPT.
-Additionally I presented the new programming language - Mojo, that is 35000 times faster than Python 3."
+description: In this video I presented information about Fugaku Supercomputer and Japaneese  language in chatGPT.
+Additionally I presented the new programming language
+  - Mojo, that is 35000 times faster than Python 3.
 draft: false
 hideToc: false
 enableToc: true